dfki-ric-underactuated-lab/torque_limited_simple_pendulum/README.md

 * [Iterative Linear Quadratic Regulator (iLQR)](software/python/simple_pendulum/trajectory_optimization/ilqr): A optimization algorithm which iteratively linearizes the system dynamics and applies LQR to find an optimal trajectory.
 For more information, click [here](https://ieeexplore.ieee.org/abstract/document/6907001)
 * [Feasability driven Differential Dynamic Programming (FDDP)](software/python/simple_pendulum/trajectory_optimization/ddp): Trajectory optimization using locally quadratic dynamics and cost models.
 For more information about DDP, click [here](https://www.tandfonline.com/doi/abs/10.1080/00207176608921369) and for FDDP, click [here](https://arxiv.org/abs/1909.04947)

+The optimization is done with a simulation of the pendulum dynamics.

+**Reinforcement Learning** (RL) can be used to learn a policy on the state space of the robot, which then can be used to control the robot.
+The simple pendulum can be formulated as a RL problem with two continuous inputs and one continuous output.
+Similar to the cost function in trajectory optimization, the policy is trained with a reward function.
+The following RL algorithms are implemented:

+* [Soft Actor Critic (SAC)](software/python/simple_pendulum/controllers/sac): An off-policy model free reinforcement learning algorithm.
+Maximizes a trade-off between expected return of a reward function and entropy, a measure of randomness in the policy. [reference](https://arxiv.org/abs/1801.01290)
+* [Deep Deterministic Policy Gradient (DDPG)](software/python/simple_pendulum/controllers/ddpg): An off-policy reinforcement algorithm which concurrently learns a Q-function and uses this Q-function to train a policy in the state space. [reference](https://arxiv.org/abs/1509.02971v6)

+Both methods, are model-free, i.e. they use the dynamics of the system as a black box.
+Currently, learning is possible in the simulation environment.

-**Trajectory Following** controllers act on a precomputed trajectory and ensure that the system follows the trajectory properly.
-As the PID and the tvLQR controller react to the actual state of the pendulum they can also be understood as closed loop controllers.
-The trajectory following controllers implemented in this project are:
+**Trajectory-based Controllers** act on a precomputed trajectory and ensure that the system follows the trajectory properly.
+The trajectory-based controllers implemented in this project are:

 * [Feed-forward torque Controller](software/python/simple_pendulum/controllers/open_loop): Simple forwarding of a control signal from a precomputed trajectory.
 * [Proportional-Integral-Derivative (PID)](software/python/simple_pendulum/controllers/pid): A controller reacting to the position error, integrated error and error derivative to a precomputed trajectory.
 * [Time-varying Linear Quadreatic Regulator (tvLQR)](software/python/simple_pendulum/controllers/tvlqr): A controller which linearizes the system dynamics at every timestep around the precomputed trajectory and uses LQR to drive the system towards this nominal trajectory.
+* [Model predictive control with iLQR](software/python/simple_pendulum/controllers/ilqr): A controller which performs an iLQR optimization at every timestep and executes the first control signal of the computed optimal trajectory.

+Feedforward and PID controller operate model independent, while the TVLQR and iLQR MPC controllers utilize knowledge about the pendulum model.
+In contrast to the others, the iLQR MPC controller optimizes over a predefined horizon at every timestep.

-**Closed Loop** or feedback controllers take the state of the system as input and ouput a control signal.
-Because they are able to react to the current state, they can cope with perturbations during the execution.
-The following feedback controllers are implemented:
+**Policy-based Controllers** take the state of the system as input and ouput a control signal.
+In contrast to trajectory optimization, these controllers do not compute just a single trajectory.
+Instead, they react to the current state of the pendulum and because of this they can cope with perturbations during the execution.
+The following policy-based controllers are implemented:

 * [Gravity Compensation](software/python/simple_pendulum/controllers/gravity_compensation): A controller compensating the gravitational force acting on the pendulum.
 The pendulum can be moved as if it was in zero-g.
 * [Energy Shaping](software/python/simple_pendulum/controllers/energy_shaping): A controller regulating the energy of the pendulum.
 Drives the pendulum towards a desired energy level.
 * [Linear Quadratic Regulator (LQR)](software/python/simple_pendulum/controllers/lqr): Linearizes the dynamics around a fixed point and drives the pendulum towards the fixpoint with a quadratic cost function.
 Only useable in a state space region around the fixpoint.
-* [Model predictive control with iLQR](software/python/simple_pendulum/controllers/ilqr): A controller which performs an iLQR optimization at every timestep and executes the first control signal of the computed optimal trajectory.

-**Reinforcement Learning** (RL) can be used to learn a policy on the state space of the robot.
-The policy, which has to be trained beforehand, receives a state and outputs a control signal like a feedback controller.
-The simple pendulum is can be formulated as a RL problem with two continuous inputs and one continuous output.
-Similar to the cost function in trajectory optimization, the policy is trained with a reward function.
-The controllers acting on the policies are closed loop controllers.
-The following RL algorithms are implemented:

-* [Soft Actor Critic (SAC)](software/python/simple_pendulum/controllers/sac): An off-policy model free reinforcement learning algorithm.
-Maximizes a trade-off between expected return of a reward function and entropy, a measure of randomness in the policy. [reference](https://arxiv.org/abs/1801.01290)
-* [Deep Deterministic Policy Gradient (DDPG)](software/python/simple_pendulum/controllers/ddpg): An off-policy reinforcement algorithm which concurrently learns a Q-function and uses this Q-function to train a policy in the state space. [reference](https://arxiv.org/abs/1509.02971v6)
+All of these controllers utilize model knowledge.
+Additionally, the control policies, obtained by one of the RL methods, fall in the category of policy-based control.

-The implementations of direct collocation and TVLQR make use of [drake](https://drake.mit.edu/doxygen_cxx/), iLQR only makes use of the symbolic library of drake, FDDP makes use of [Crocoddyl](https://gepettoweb.laas.fr/doc/loco-3d/crocoddyl/master/doxygen-html/), SAC uses the [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) implementation and DDPG is implemented in [tensorflow](https://www.tensorflow.org/).
+The implementations of direct collocation and TVLQR make use of [drake](https://drake.mit.edu/doxygen_cxx/), iLQR makes use of the symbolic library of drake or sympy, FDDP makes use of [Crocoddyl](https://gepettoweb.laas.fr/doc/loco-3d/crocoddyl/master/doxygen-html/), SAC uses the [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) implementation and DDPG is implemented in [tensorflow](https://www.tensorflow.org/).
 The other methods use only standard libraries.

 The controllers can be benchmarked in simulation with a set of predefined [criteria](software/python/simple_pendulum/analysis).